S&P, Nasdaq enjoy boost from big tech firms, Dow dips - Up News Info

 Article content

-In technology, Apple Inc was up 0.6% as investors digested the company’s unveiling of new Mac laptop computers with more powerful processor chips.
+In technology, Apple jumped higher after it caused a stir with the unveiling new Mac laptop computers with more powerful processor chips.

+Facebook shares, under pressure recently, rose sharply on Monday with some positive reports out including its plans to create 10,000 jobs in Europe to help build the so-called metaverse – an online world.

-With just a small minority of companies having reported quarterly results so far, investors were hopeful for some good news ahead and looking for places to invest their cash, according to John Augustine, chief investment officer at Huntington National Bank in Columbus, Ohio.
+With just a small minority of companies having reported quarterly results so far, investors were hopeful for some good news in the days and weeks ahead.

+“You’re going to get a heavier slate of earnings reports this week from a diverse set of industries,” said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles, adding, “the path of least resistance remains higher going into earnings season for large-cap tech.”

 Advertisement